Butcher Block Hickory Wood Stats

 • Location: Widespread in Eastern United States

-• Wood Characteristics: Light to medium brown with a tint of yellow, with straight grain with a possibility of unique variations
+• Wood Characteristics: Light to medium brown with a tint of yellow, with straight grain with a possibility of unique variations for hickory butcher block applications

 • Common Uses: Furniture, tool handles, and veneer